-- the key environmental variables and issues listed in the ToR and the impact areas identified in the environmental baseline (Step 1); we will also pay attention to any issues regarding the biodiversity, transition to a low-carbon economy, climate change and resource efficiency/circular economy, - the environmental information from the bilateral EU-India trade and investment relationship, - the environmental baseline that contains information about the key issues and challenges in the EU and India, including so-called 'pre-existing vulnerabilities', - the state of play and levels of ambition of the ongoing negotiations between the EU and India in the environmental field, - the results of the economic modelling that will provide us with information on some environmental variables (e.g., CO2 emissions), - complementary data, e.g., statistical information on more GHG emissions, land use, waste management, etc., - interview results from first engagements with environmental stakeholders (e.g., environmental NGOs, and EU and Indian think tanks).
+- the key environmental variables and issues listed in the ToR and the impact areas identified in the environmental baseline (Step 1); we will also pay attention to any issues regarding the biodiversity, transition to a low-carbon economy, climate change and resource efficiency/circular economy, - the environmental information from the bilateral EU-India trade and investment relationship. - the environmental baseline that contains information about the key issues and challenges in the EU and India, including so-called 'pre-existing vulnerabilities', - the state of play and levels of ambition of the ongoing negotiations between the EU and India in the environmental field, - the results of the economic modelling that will provide us with information on some environmental variables (like CO2 emissions), - complementary data, such as statistical information on more GHG emissions, land use, waste management, etc., - interview results from first engagements with environmental stakeholders, including but not limited to environmental NGOs, and EU and Indian think tanks.